servicetitan/Stl.Fusion.Samples/docs/tutorial/Part10.md

     other peers are using `FileSystemWatcher`-s to know about these touches as soon as they happen.
 And once they happen, they "wake up" the operation log reader.
-  - `AddNpgsqlDbOperationLogChangeTracking` does ~ the same, but relying on PostgreSQL's
+  - `AddNpgsqlOperationLogChangeTracking` does ~ the same, but relying on PostgreSQL's
     [NOTIFY / LISTEN](https://www.postgresql.org/docs/13/sql-notify.html)
     feature - basically, a built-in message queue.